VikramPochampally/julien.tiron-silabs.com/README.md

 - On the newly opened console, select the **"Serial 1"** panel
 - Press "Enter"

-If the Wi-SUN CLI application has been successfully flashed and the serial connection is established, a chevron is output indicating the CLI is ready to receive a command
+If the Wi-SUN CLI application has been successfully flashed and the serial connection is established, a chevron is output indicating the CLI is ready to receive a command:
 ```
 >
 ```